-As part of the development of the working relationship comes the understanding that most people require workplace accommodations to support them in making the optimal contribution to the organization - including young people.
+Most people require workplace accommodations to support them in making their optimal contribution to the organization - including young people.
 These accommodations for young people may mean flexible meeting times, transportation and support for youth before, during and after their time at the organization.
 Accommodations for young people should be viewed as comparable to those made for adults in an organization.
 Many organizations have accommodations for employees and volunteers to assist them in making the maximum contribution to the organization (e.g.: flexible working hours, working from home, educational leave).
 A discussion about meeting the needs of the organization, and of the youth, involves concrete and measurable goals that are positive and possible.

-- Our organization works with young people to identify any accommodations that can be made within the organization to support them in reaching their maximum potential. - Our organization has a policy that volunteers, particularly young people, do not have to pay out of pocket to conduct their volunteer activities - including transportation to and from the workplace. - Our organization has a policy of meeting with young people to ensure that activities and hours of work are structured in a way that supports their education and healthy development along with ensuring that they have enough time for family and recreation. - Our organization has a policy to support the participation of persons with disabilities and this has been shared with young people in the organization.
+- Our organization works with young people to identify any accommodations that can be made within the organization to support them in reaching their maximum potential. - Our organization has a policy that volunteers, particularly young people, do not have to pay out of pocket to conduct their volunteer activities including transportation to and from the workplace. - Our organization has a policy of meeting with young people to ensure that activities and hours of work are structured in a way that supports their education and healthy development along with ensuring that they have enough time for family and recreation. - Our organization has a policy to support the participation of persons with disabilities and this has been shared with young people in the organization.